 We will respond around September 7.
 Shortly thereafter we will present this years scenarios on Fastaval.dk.

 The finalised scenarios must be submitted to the scenario organizers by 23:59 (CET) on Sunday 28 January 2024

 April-August: Synopsissparring (mainly new authors)

 If you haven’t written a Fastaval scenario before, we would love to put you into contact with a synopsis sparring-partner.
 This is an experienced Fastaval author, who can help you, for example by reading through your synopses and giving you constructive criticism.
 We facilitate the contact and then you can agree on the specifics.
 Send us a mail at email@example.com, if you are interested

 July-August: Synopsis workshops

+Before the deadline for handing in your synopsis, there will be a synopsis workshop in Copenhagen and online.
 The first workshops are for sparring ideas, where everyone gets the opportunity to develop their idea together with the other participants.
 Keep a lookout on Fastavals Facebook or write to us, for more info.

 September – February: Scenariosparring